yasinlester/Swim-School-Administration-System/README.md

 Build and run the project.

 Usage
-Upon running the program, you will be presented with a menu offering various options to manage the swim school system.
+After running the program, you will be presented with a menu offering various options for managing the swim school system.
 Follow the on-screen prompts to navigate through different functionalities.

 Class Structure

 The system is built around the following main classes:

-SwimSchool: Main class managing the entire system
-Student: Represents a swim student
-Instructor: Represents a swim instructor
-Lesson: Represents a swim lesson
-Qualification: Represents swim qualifications (distance and survival)
+ApplicationRunner.java: Main class to run the application SwimSchoolSystem.java: Core class managing the entire swim school system SwimStudent.java: Represents a swim student Instructor.java: Represents a swim instructor SwimLesson.java: Represents a swim lesson Qualification.java: Base class for qualifications DistanceSwim.java: Represents distance swim qualifications PersonalSurvival.java: Represents personal survival qualifications WaitingList.java: Manages the waiting list for students

 Important Notes

 The program is designed to work with Java 8 and NetBeans Ant build configuration.
 All data is volatile and exists only during program runtime.
 Pre-loaded data is read-only, while data input during runtime is modifiable.
 Swim School Operations

 Classes operate on three weekday evenings: Monday, Wednesday, and Friday, from 17:00-20:00.